-Squeaky floor boards, layers of wall paper, broken steps, and chipped bricks all create the character of an old house.
+Squeaky floor boards, layers of wallpaper, broken steps, and chipped bricks all create the character of an old house.
 But who put these characteristics there?
-Your house had a life of its own defined by the people who lived in it.
+Your house has a life of its own defined by the people who have lived in it.

 Do you want to know more about the people who lived in your house?
 Or do you want to know more about the house itself?
 Was that porch original with the house?
 When was the kitchen remodeled, and by whom?
 Do you want to find out who owned the initials T.K. carved in the wooden floor of the back porch?
-Do you wonder who originally owned the land?
+Do you wonder who originally owned the land before the house was even built?
 Do you want to find out who built the home?
 Is there an old tale of an historic happening in your house?

 Don’t stop with the history of a house.
 Research the history of the neighboring houses, and the community in which the house sits.
 Just as each of your ancestors wasn’t an island, houses are not islands either.
 How did the house and its residents fit into the community?
-These relationships are important to fully understand your ancestors, and they might even help you break through a brick wall.
+These relationships are important to fully understand your ancestors.

 You will want to begin your house history search as you would any other genealogy-related search: begin with what you know and work backward in time.
 Are you the present owner of the house, or do you know who the present owner is?
 It’s fairly easy to find the names of current property owners.
 Tax records are public records and many jurisdictions have searchable online databases.
 Begin with the most recent deed and work backward in time tracing the buyers and sellers through the years.

 Most house history searches will begin with a deed search.
 A search of the tax records (usually online) will give the parcel number.
 Then you can go to the Register of Deeds and pull the deed.
 The deed will identify the grantor (seller) and grantee (buyer) and provide a legal physical description of the property.